All Season Tires

 If you equip your car with snow tires, they should be the same size and have the same load capacity as the original tires.
 Snow tires should be installed on all four wheels; otherwise, poor handling may result.
 Snow tires should carry 4 psi (28 kPa) more air pressure than the pressure recommended for the standard tires on the tire label on the driver’s side of the center pillar, or up to the maximum pressure shown on the tire sidewall, whichever is less.
 Do not drive faster than 75 mph (120 km/h) when your vehicle is equipped with snow tires.

-Hyundai Sonata LF 2014-2019 Service Manual: Intake Manifold Components and Components Location
+Hyundai Sonata LF 2014-2019 Service Manual: Occupant Classification Sensor (OCS) Description and Operation

 ...